 Make the skewers:

 When ready to cook, remove from refrigerator to bring to room temperature.
 Remove the chicken pieces from the bowl and using a paper towel, wipe off any excess marinade (if there is too much marinade on the chicken, it will burn) and transfer to a plate.
 Then weave a skewer through each chicken strip about 3 times.
-Using 1 tbsp of olive oil, brush both sides of each piece of skewered chicken.
+Using 1 tablespoon of olive oil, brush both sides of each piece of skewered chicken.
 (If you don’t have skewers, you can skip this step.)

 Assemble the platter: